 We can't thank you enough for creating the loving, safe and nurturing environment at your school.
 Our daughters are who they are today in large part due to your tireless efforts.
 We have thoroughly enjoyed being "Anshei parents" and will always cherish our time there. ~ Kathy & Dave Hiller

 Our programs include:

 NEW DAY, NEW FACILITATOR!
 Open to the public, this FREE weekly class for children 9- to 24-months in age and their parent(s) is a great way to meet other parents, exchange experiences, and provide an opportunity for the children to play together and engage in age-appropriate activities.
+We also read a book from PJ Library twice a month.
 Facilitated by Gabby Erbst, various experts from different fields of child development and child-care will visit to share their expertise and provide opportunities for discussions.
 Feel free to bring your friends; it’s open to everyone!
 PLEASE NOTE: We have a mandatory vaccination policy.
 For more information, contact Lynne Falkow-Strauss.

 A class to assist the toddler in understanding his or her expanding world and to begin to lay a sound foundation for a positive emotional Jewish identity.
 The child is provided a rich environment in which he or she can explore freely.

 Due to the development that takes place between the ages of two and two-and-a-half, we offer programs for each age.
 Centered on a child attaining a positive self-image while he or she learns a new sense of independence, the program allows the child to discover the joys of cooperative play and the satisfaction of completing tasks.

 Ready for new challenges, the child is provided classroom activities that strengthen and sharpen both motor and social skills.
 Hands-on introductions to art, music, science, math, and geography encourage curiosity and are designed to stimulate growth.